pandasTong/meme-stock-analysis/README.rst

 Reddit
 #######

-This small project will look into the birth place of meme stock, Subreddit 'r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>'.
+This small project will look into the birth place of meme stock, Subreddit 'r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>'_.
 The concept behind meme stock is so pure which overthrew the fundamentals wall street built on value investing and growth investingcan.
 The conecpt be explained by one simple economic model **Supply and Demand**.

 Insights to obtain:

 	+ When did it actually start
-	+ s
+	+ What are people's sentiment on stocks
+	+ How much are people's sentiment related to stock's price
+	+ Is chasing the rally a good move

+Getting Started
+#######